Sculpt a Legendary Prediction Model with Kriging

 - Your data cannot have any trends

-The following steps are ways to check your data to see if they fit this criteria.
-First, we suggest to plot out your points and symbolize them from low to high.
-In our example, we use soil moisture samples taken in an agriculture field:
+The following steps are ways to check your data to see if they fit these criteria.
+First, we suggest plotting out your points and symbolizing them from low to high.

 While we are not exploring the spatial properties in this test, we are only checking that the values are fairly normally distributed.
 In other words, do the values of your data fit a bell-curve shape?

-One of the ways to explore this is using a histogram.
-In ArcGIS, click Geostatistical Analysis > Explore Data > Histogram .
+One of the ways to explore this is by using a histogram.
+In ArcGIS, click Geostatistical Analysis > Explore Data > Histogram.

-At this point, you can check the histogram for any outliers and how much it looks like a bell-curve.
-In our case, it looks like it has a has a fairly good normal distribution.
+At this point, you can check the histogram for any outliers and how much it looks like a bell curve.
+In our case, it looks like it has a fairly good normal distribution.

 Alternatively, you can check your data with a Normal QQ Plot.
 A Normal QQ Plot compares how your data lines up with normally distributed data.
 If all points have a perfectly normal distribution, all your points would fall on the 45° line.
 In our case, the data follows a straight line.